ioneater/ESIBD-Explorer/docs/pages/users-guide.rst

 visible in a dedicated :ref:`sec:live_displays` on the top.
 The :ref:`sec:device_manager` is a central interface that allows to control all devices simultaneously.
-Finally, there is a hidden :ref:`sec:console` for status messages and advanced features that can be opened from the :ref:`sec:settings`.
+Finally, there is a hidden :ref:`sec:console` for status messages and advanced features that can be opened from :ref:`sec:settings`.
 Users are free to rearrange the user interface by dragging and tearing components.
 All devices will be disconnected and turned off to leave them in a save state when the software is closed.
 All numeric inputs can be